TriplyDB/Documentation/docs/triply-etl/extract/record/index.md

 path: "/docs/triply-etl/extract/record"
 ---

 When a TriplyETL is connected to one of more data sources, a stream of **Records** will be generated.
 Records use a generic representation that is independent of the format used in the data sources.

 ## The generic Record

 We illustrate the representation of the generic Record with the following code snippet.
-This snippet uses the [`fromJson`](/docs/triply-etl/extract/formats#fromJson) extractor and the [inline JSON](/docs/triply-etl/extract/types#inline-json) source type:
+This snippet uses extractor [fromJson()](/docs/triply-etl/extract/formats#fromJson) to extract data from [inline JSON](/docs/triply-etl/extract/types#inline-json) source data:

 ```ts
 import { Etl, fromJson, logRecord } from '@triplyetl/etl/generic'